O give thanks unto the LORD; call upon his name: Make known his deeds among the people. - Psalm 105:1

 I do this after 5 days of creating the handmade soap; this to me gives the sodium hydroxide time to neutralize and prevents contamination in my freezer.

-After you have removed your soap from the mold and cut where necessary.
+LET CURE After you have removed your soap from the mold and cut where necessary.
 It’s time to set your cold process soap aside to cure for 6 weeks.
 During this process, the sodium hydroxide/lye/caustic soda neutralizes and become inactive.
-The excess water from the soap evaporates, hardening the soap.
+The excess water from the soap evaporates, hardening the soap. |

 In conclusion

-It is in my opinion, when formulating your soap recipe, you ought to think of your environment.
+IMPORTANT NOTE It is in my opinion, when formulating your soap recipe, you ought to think of your environment.
 Ideally a balanced soap is make up of liquid and hard oils when combined, provide a level of moisture and cleanse.
+With this being said, making handmade soap in the tropical, hot/humid weather, we are limited on the hardness of the oils and butters.
+Hence, I’ve formulated this simple and easy hand made cold process soap recipe with these factors in mind.
+This simple cold process soap formula creates solid bars which hold there shape and last in hot and humid environments. |

 Contributing oil properties in cold process soap making